Leadwerks/Documentation/Lua/Tile_SetPosition.md

 # Tile:SetPosition

 This method sets the tile position in 2D space.
-A third Z parameter can be used for sorting tiles.
+The Z position can be used for sorting tiles.

 ## Syntax